 Once you’ve got the leaves cut out, this wreath comes together in a snap!
 It’s a classic style that can stay up year-round, too, if you fall in love with it like I am prone to do 🙂

-This simple paper ball ornament is held together with just a couple of brads.
+This simple paper baubles, ball ornament make great Christmas baubles.
+It is held together with just a couple of brads.
 Remember those from elementary school? 🙂 See my version here, or you can also see how The Crafty Sisters used patterned paper for an awesome shuttered look or ScrapperGirl used photo strips to make it personal.